tewhatuora/AI-Learning-Material/AI-Learning/docs/index.md

 National Artificial Intelligence and Algorithm Expert Advisory Group

-NAIAEAG advice all Te Whatu Ora employees and contractors to NOT​:
+NAIAEAG advise all Te Whatu Ora employees and contractors to NOT​:

 * “Enter any personal, confidential or sensitive patient or organizational data into Large language models & Generative AI tools”​